-In preparing these financial statements, the directors have made judgements and estimates that affect the application of the company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Actual results may differ from estimates.
+In preparing these financial statements, the directors have not found it necessary to make judgements and estimates that affect the application of the company's accounting policies and the reported amounts of assets, liabilities, income and expenses.

 2. Accounting policies